firqaaa/firqaaa/README.md

 ## 🎙️ Introduction

-Hi 👋🏼 ..
-I'm фирка, I am an AI Engineer with a focus on Natural Language Processing (NLP), Computer Vision, and Predictive Analytics.
-At present, I work for a conversational AI company that designs advanced AI-driven chatbots.
-Our aim is to revolutionize human interactions with technology, offering a more natural and intuitive user experience.
+Hello 👋🏼 ..
+I'm Фирка, an AI Engineer specializing in Natural Language Processing (NLP), Computer Vision, and Predictive Analytics.
+Currently, I work at a conversational AI company that develops sophisticated AI-powered chatbots.
+Our goal is to transform human-technology interactions, providing a more natural and intuitive user experience.
 Nice to meet you!

 ## 🔩 Tools